-The State Board meets once a month.
+All state/territory/regional boards meet on a regular basis.
 It is usual for board members to also be a member of at least one (1) committee, which meet fortnightly for half a day.
 Meetings may be held face-to-face, via teleconference or videoconference, or out-of-session.